FIRMMsoftware/firmm_docs/docs/FIRMM_USAGE.md

 ![Logo](img/FirmmLogo.png)

-Version 2.1 written by Eric Earl (OHSU), Jon Koller (WUSM), Rachel Klein (OHSU), and Andrew Van (WUSM).
+Written by Eric Earl (OHSU), Jon Koller (WUSM), Rachel Klein (OHSU), Andrew Van (WUSM), and Amy Mirro (WUSM).
 There is a FAQ section for troubleshooting common problems at the end of this document.

 **NOTE**: Make sure you are logged in as the `firmmproc` user created by the install script before running FIRMM.